-We entered into an initial employment offer letter with Mr. Darling dated October 20, 2016, which set forth the initial terms and conditions of his employment with us.
-We entered into a revised employment offer letter with Mr. Darling, dated September 5, 2017, which replaced and superseded his prior employment offer letter.
-Pursuant to this revised employment offer letter, Mr. Darling's base salary was set at \$325,000 per year, subject to adjustment as determined in the discretion of the Compensation Committee.
-Mr. Darling's employment is at will and may be terminated at any time, with or without cause
+We entered into an employment offer letter with Mr. Aufderhaar dated April 1, 2023, which set forth the initial terms and conditions of his employment as our CFO.
+Pursuant to this employment offer letter, Mr. Aufderhaar's base salary was set at \$550,000 per year, subject to adjustment as determined in the discretion of the Compensation Committee.
+Mr. Aufderhaar's employment is at will and may be terminated at any time, with or without cause.